Bug #10681

 WFM can mean a lot of things (broadcast quality FM with about 100kHz deviation, some "a bit wider FM" with 10-20kHz deviation etc).
 The Quansheng UV-K5 doesn't support it (and neither do most other radios like the UV-5R for example), and the driver is not going to pretend it does.

-Updated by Tony Ling 7 months ago
+Updated by Tony Ling about 1 year ago

 The Quansheng K5 & K6 do support the Band II FM broadcast band, but this is handled externally to the main system by a Beken BK1080 dedicated broadcast Rx IC.